A Support Group for New Moms

 You will receive this support via:

 Two monthly calls where you will get individualized support to address any challenges you are facing in your postpartum/parenting journey.

 Unlimited support from me in between sessions on a group thread.
 If your baby is teething, if you get into a flight with your partner, if you need anything at all, you have access to support - always.

 Free membership to The Monthly Mothers' Collective.
 This is an opportunity to connect with a larger community of mothers.
 Each month we will focus on a different theme to support you in thriving throughout your motherhood journey.

 You truly can move through motherhood with more ease and confidence.

 There are three entry points for this group:

 1. Supporter Rate $375.
 This if for you if:

-You am comfortably able to meet all of your basic needs
+You are comfortably able to meet all of your basic needs.

 You own your home or rent a high-end property.